sukirti-panigrahi/MACHINE-LEARNING-ALGORITHMS/README.md

     to sparse L1 norm.
 In Sparse solution majority of the input features have zero weights and very few features have non zero weights.

-Regularized L2 Regression or Lasso [Regularized L2 Algorithm](https://github.com/kennedyCzar/MACHINE-LEARNING-ALGORITHMS/blob/master/SUPERVISED%20LEARNING/L2_REGRESSION_REGULARIZED.py)
+Regularized L2 Regression or Ridge [Regularized L2 Algorithm](https://github.com/kennedyCzar/MACHINE-LEARNING-ALGORITHMS/blob/master/SUPERVISED%20LEARNING/L2_REGRESSION_REGULARIZED.py)

     In L2 regularization, regularization term is the sum of square of all feature weights.